MoonPoet/xaprb-src/content/blog/2009/a-productivity-tip-for-test-driven-development.md

 $ while read line; do clear; perl MyTestScript.t; done
 ```

-This works with any language, not just perl -- just replace the test command with the right one.
+This works with any language, not just perl---just replace the test command with the right one.
 ALT-TAB, press Enter, ALT-TAB back to your editor.

 Part 2 of my tip is to make it really easy to drop into the debugger if you want.
 Notice the small change here: